 “Just a little kiss!”

-I know the requests are made with bags of love, I know there is no intent to be disrespectful or make anyone uncomfortable, and I know there are some deep-ceded generational ideas and expectations… but it makes my child feel pressured and uncomfortable and frustrated.
+I know the requests are made with bags of love, I know there is no intent to be disrespectful or make anyone uncomfortable, and I know there are some deep-ceded generational ideas and expectations, but it makes my child feel pressured and uncomfortable, confused, and frustrated.

-I’ve always told him to simply say ‘no thanks, I don’t like kisses’ or said it for him if he wasn’t able to.
+I’ve always taught him to simply say ‘no thanks, I don’t like kisses’.
+Or I’ve said it for him if he wasn’t able to.

-Now that he is older I suggest that he offers some other form of affection that he is more comfortable with, a handshake, a hug, or a high five and a big smile.
-We try to explain in a polite manner and move on.
+Now that he is older, I suggest that he could offer some other form of affection if he is comfortable with that, a handshake, or a high five and a big smile.
+We try to explain in a polite manner and then move on.
 Often that is enough, but sometimes people still persist.

-I know they love him… but it is not ok.
+I know they love him, but it is still not ok.